Peru is a wonderful country with many places to get to know, enjoy gastronomy, and take photos.

-But to make your trip perfect, I leave you these recommendations to travel to Peru, from where to change currency to tips to prevent altitude sickness and much more.
+But to make your trip perfect, I leave you these recommendations for your travel to Peru, from where to change the currency to tips to prevent altitude sickness and much more.
 Let’s start!

-Recommendations for your trip to Peru
+Recommendations for Your Trip to Peru

 If you still don’t have your itinerary to travel to Peru, check out mine to help you with some ideas.

-Documentation to travel to Peru
+Documentation to Travel to Peru

-Peru is a country of access basically free.
-Most people from The Americas and Western Europe do not require a tourist visa to enter to Peru.
+Peru is a country of access that is basically free.
+Most people from the Americas and Western Europe do not require a tourist visa to enter Peru.
 The maximum length of stay granted by the authorities is 183 days, non-extendable.

-Depending on the places you are going to visit in Peru, such as the jungle, or if you will then visit other countries like Bolivia where it is mandatory to go with the yellow fever vaccine.
+Depending on the places you will visit in Peru, such as the jungle, or if you are going to visit other countries like Bolivia, it is mandatory to go with the yellow fever vaccine.

 Tetanus one, I remember it blew me away for a few days.
 It’s always better to go with the vaccines up to date.

-Currency exchange in Peru
+Currency Exchange in Peru

-The official currency in Peru is “Nuevo Sol” the New Sun, but they accept American dollars in many places.
+The official currency in Peru is “Nuevo Sol,” the New Sun, but they accept American dollars in many places.

-My recommendation for your trip to Peru regarding the currency is that you bring some “suns”, if you can change in your place of origin would be ideal.
-Check out Ria’s page, which exchanges currency with the best types on the market, plus they have a service that sends it home.
+That would be ideal if you could exchange the currency in your place of origin.
+Also, check out Ria’s website, which exchanges currency with the best types on the market.
+Plus they have a service that sends it home.

-What is the best time to travel to Peru?
+What is the Best Time to Travel to Peru?

 The best time to travel to Peru depends on your destination within Peru.